 Response: The Medicaid payments authorized for this provision are supplemental payments.
-The amount of the supplemental payment for government hospitals will be provided once the calculation is finalized with CMS.
-These payments will be made to qualified hospitals in the non-state owned or operated provider category.
+The amount of the supplemental payment for voluntary hospitals will be provided once the calculation is finalized with CMS.

 4. For clinic or outpatient hospital services please provide a detailed description of the methodology used by the state to estimate the upper payment limit (UPL) for each class of providers (State owned or operated, non-state government owned or operated, and privately owned or operated).
 Please provide a current (i.e., applicable to the current rate year) UPL demonstration.